| 1- Usefull websites | Left headings

 as well as links for the cross-references such as calls to figure and page

-pagebackref=true is a great option, it adds page numbers
+The a4paperoption is easy to understand.ps2pdf=truetells the compiler that you'll useps2pdfto create the PDF output.pagebackref=trueis a great option, it adds page numbers

 in the bibliography and links to the positions in the document where you